Approach

 Discovery & Research

 Every engagement starts with disciplined discovery.
-I work to understand the business context, user needs, operational workflows, technical constraints, and market dynamics before solutions are defined.
+I work to understand business context, stakeholder needs, operational workflows, technical constraints, governance requirements, and market dynamics before solutions are defined.

 I focus on understanding how decisions are currently made across systems, teams, and workflows, including where decision authority is unclear, inconsistent, or misaligned.